Ellipsearly streamer emission lightning rods

 How it works

-The early streamer emission (ESE) lightning rod Ellips creates the optimal conditions to generate a supernatural updraft tracer before another natural updraft tracer captures the surrounding lightning.
+The Ellipsgenerate early streamer emission lightning rod creates optimal conditions to a supernatural updraft leader before another natural updraft leader captures surrounding lightning.

 The action takes place in 3 stages: